-The real world data, speed and direction, will be simulated during the prototype phase.
+The objective of the prototype phase is to fully exercise the Traffic Wizard software.
+The module tests will validate the correctness of the Traffic Wizard algorithms both on the smartphone and the server.
+All real-world data, speed and direction, will be simulated during the prototype phase.
 A simulation harness will allow data to be generated to simulated various traffic conditions.
 The simulated traffic conditions include optimal traffic conditions, moderate congestion, and heavy congestion.
-The ability to generate flawed data will be included in the simulation harness.
+The ability to generate intentionally flawed data will be included in the simulation harness.